helasuno/webpage/docs/index.md

 # Welcome to Helasuno
 Helasuno (hee-la-sue-no), coming from the (butchered) blending of the Esperanto words "bright" (hela) and "sun" (suno), is a simple non-structured scripting language.
 Inspired loosely by BASIC and a desire to learn more about parsing text, Helasuno is a primitive scripting language by design.
+The project started being developed in 2024 but the first release to the public was on 20/04/2025.

 !!!
 Note